Gradient Regularization Mitigates Reward Hacking in Reinforcement Learning from Human Feedback and Verifiable Rewards: Reference Resets in RLHF

 \section{Reference Resets in RLHF}

 To investigate the impact of reference resets in RLHF we provide an asymptotic argument, showing an equivalence between using reference resets and using a lower $\beta$.
-While we show that this equivalence indeed shows up in experiments for the RM reward $R_\theta$, the achieved true reward $R^*$ is significantly higher when doing reference sets than when using a lower $\beta$.
-This can not be explained by the asymptotic argument, we thus continue by providing an analysis from the point of view of optimization dynamics.
+While we show that this equivalence indeed shows up in experiments for the RM reward $R_\theta$, the achieved true reward $R^*$ is significantly higher when doing reference resets than when using a lower $\beta$.
+This cannot be explained by the asymptotic argument, we thus continue by providing an analysis from the point of view of optimization dynamics.